Zurac-Apps/4tify-iPad2/README.md

 * ***This is still very much an early phase project, use this at your own risk.
 Before continuing, please read the "What's Supported" and "Current Issues" sections.***

 ## What's Supported
 There is still further testing to be done on this issue, but as of right now it appears your iPad must have at one point ran iOS 4.3.x.
+Not compeletly sure though, so if your iPad was built past September 2011, go ahead and give it a try, and report back.

 * iPad 2 Wifi (2,1)
 	* iOS 4.3.4